-The Netherlands Authority for Consumers and Markets (ACM) considers it important to handle your personal data with care, and to properly inform you on how we do so.
+The Netherlands Authority for Consumers and Markets (ACM) believes it is important that your personal data be handled with care, and that you be properly informed about how we do so.
 On this page, you will find what steps we take to protect your data.

 What is personal data?